da6ds/AITavern/replit.md

-# Skunk Tales - Cozy AI Adventure Game
+# AI TTRPG Mobile Game

 ## Overview

-Skunk Tales is a cozy AI-powered adventure game built as a mobile-first web application.
-The game features a friendly AI storyteller powered by OpenAI's GPT model that creates dynamic storylines, manages encounters, and controls NPCs.
+This is an AI-powered tabletop role-playing game (TTRPG) built as a mobile-first web application.
+The game features an intelligent Dungeon Master powered by OpenAI's GPT model that creates dynamic storylines, manages combat encounters, and controls NPCs.
 Players interact through a chat interface while managing their character, quests, and inventory through dedicated mobile-optimized screens.

-The application combines cozy storytelling with modern mobile gaming UI patterns, featuring real-time AI responses, gentle turn-based encounters, and persistent game state management.
+The application combines the immersive storytelling of traditional D&D with modern mobile gaming UI patterns, featuring real-time AI responses, turn-based combat, and persistent game state management.

 ## User Preferences